 (Surah An-Nisa, 4:171)

-This concludes The Complete Guide to Understanding Islam.
-You can read the Qur'an for yourself — with translation and recitation — in the Bilaal TV Qur'an reader.
-And if this guide has moved you to learn more, you are always welcome to reach out to us.
+Part of The Complete Guide to Understanding Islam, or read the Qur'an in the Bilaal TV Qur'an reader, and feel free to reach out to us.